 Cone Health no longer requires an affiliate agreement for nurse employees attending a distance education accredited school.
 Instead, an agreement that is established between the student and Cone Health will be used.
 This process is greatly streamlined from the school affiliate agreement process used in the past.
 Your school will need to permit use of the Individual Student Education Agreement process instead of establishing an affiliate agreement and most schools we have already worked with have agreed.

 See the Individual Student Education Agreement (ISEA) and Requirements form. for detailed instructions.
 Students will need to provide documentation confirming the Out-of-State school's NC BOG approval or SARA documentation.
 This is a federal regulation and your school will be able to provide this to you.

 A new ISEA is needed for each semester at Cone Health.
 Accompanying on-boarding documentation is only submitted initially.

 You may be required to purchase your own professional liability insurance; often students use Nursing Service Organization at www.nso.com. the cost is around $100.

 - Employees are not permitted to use their Cone Health employee badge or CHL access when at Cone in the student or Instructor role.
 The request forms for a student / Instructor log-in and ID badge will be sent to the school Academic Point of Contact person, when the CWRF or ISEA is confirmed.

 - A preceptor or a Cone Point of Contact person (CPOC) is required for all course work completed at a Cone Health facility.

 - Students must independently acquire a preceptor who can best help them meet their learning needs.
-Cone Health does not assign preceptors.
+Cone Health nurses precept on a volunteer basis and Cone does not assign preceptors.